cyberark/simple-llm-eval/README.md

 ## Contributing

 Contributions are welcome!

-If you would like to contribute to the FuzzyAI Fuzzer, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/cyberark/FuzzyAI/blob/main/CONTRIBUTING.md) file.
+If you would like to contribute to the SimplEval, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/cyberark/FuzzyAI/blob/main/CONTRIBUTING.md) file.

 ## License